miracl/amcl/java/readme.txt

 AMCL is very simple to build for Java.

-This version is optimal for a 32-bit (or less) Virtual Machine.
+The first decision is whether to do a 32-bit or 64-bit build.
+In general a 64-bit build will probably be faster if both your processor and operating system are 64-bit.
+Otherwise a 32-bit build is probably best.

+For a 32-bit build, copy BIG32.java, DBIG32.java and ROM32.java to BIG.java,
+DBIG.java and ROM.java respectively.

+For a 64-bit build, copy BIG64.java, DBIG64.java and ROM64.java to BIG.java,
+DBIG.java and ROM.java respectively.

-First - decide the modulus type and curve type you want to use.
+Next - decide the modulus type and curve type you want to use.
 Edit ROM.java where indicated.
 You might want to use one of the curves whose details are already in there.